garybgenett/gary-os/README.md

 the Portage commit is updated.
 Minor version numbers are done for updates to a particular Portage commit as a new release.

 A notable exception was [v1.0].
-The reason for this was that was the first version released as a single kernel file and meant for general use.
+The reason being that was the first version released as a single kernel file and meant for general use.
 The [v1.1] release was a continuation of that work.
 Starting with [v2.0], GaryOS will adhere to the major/minor system, where each major is a new Portage tree and each minor is just an update on that same tree.

 Major revisions to the GaryOS build system and supporting scripting and configuration files will also line up with major version numbers.